MicrosoftDocs/memdocs/memdocs/intune/enrollment/macos-enroll.md

 For more information about changing security settings, see [Change security settings on the startup disk of a Mac with Apple silicon](https://support.apple.com/guide/mac-help/change-security-settings-startup-disk-a-mac-mchl768f7291/mac) on Apple Support.

 ## Block macOS enrollment
 By default, Intune lets macOS devices enroll.
-To block macOS devices from enrollment, see [Set device type restrictions](enrollment-restrictions-set.md).
+To block macOS devices from enrollment, see [Set a device platform restriction](https://learn.microsoft.com/en-us/mem/intune/enrollment/macos-enroll).

 ## Enroll virtual macOS machines for testing